JadenDanyliw/USFlightAnalysis/README.md

 ## RQ2.R

-This included R code performs the statistical modelling techniques for research question 2, including the one-sided two-sample z-test for proportions and the fixed effect model estimation.
+This included R code performs the statistical modelling techniques for research question 2, outlined in Sections 2.5 and 3.2 of the report.
+This includes the one-sided two-sample z-test for proportions and the fixed effect model estimation.
 Requires "data_final.csv" in the working directory.

 ## randomforest.R

-This included R code performs the probability Random Forest modelling procedure outlined in Sections 2.5 and 3.2 of the report.
+This included R code performs the probability Random Forest modelling procedure and analysis outlined in Sections 2.5 and 3.3 of the report.
 This involves:
 - Training and testing data split
 - 5-fold cross-validation for model parameter tuning
 - Creation of Model 1 (300 tree bootstrap replacement sampling)